TiPToP: A Modular Open-Vocabulary Robot Manipulation System That Plans: Conclusion

 \section{Conclusion}

-We presented TiPToP, a modular planning-based manipulation system that composes pretrained vision foundation models with GPU-accelerated TAMP to solve multi-step manipulation tasks from RGB images and natural language, without any robot training data.
-Over 165 trials in 28 evaluation scenes in simulation and on real hardware, TiPToP matches or outperforms $\pi_{0.5}$-DROID, particularly on tasks requiring semantic grounding, distractor rejection, and multi-step sequencing.
-Our system's modular architecture enables component-level failure analysis: we traced failures over 173 trials to specific modules, identifying grasping as the dominant bottleneck.
+We presented \ours{}, a modular planning-based manipulation system that composes pretrained vision foundation models with GPU-accelerated TAMP to solve multi-step manipulation tasks from RGB images and natural language, without any robot training data.
+Over 165 trials in 28 evaluation scenes in simulation and on real hardware, \ours{} matches or outperforms $\pi_{0.5}$-DROID, particularly on tasks requiring semantic grounding, distractor rejection, and multi-step sequencing.
+On the MolmoSpaces benchmark, \ours{} ranks first overall on pick and pick-and-place tasks among methods not trained on in-distribution data.
+Our system's modular architecture enables component-level failure analysis: we traced failures over 173 trials to specific modules, identifying grasping as a dominant bottleneck for the current version of the system.

 A central finding of this work is that a modular system built from off-the-shelf foundation models and planning algorithms can serve as a strong manipulation system.
-Importantly, each component of TiPToP can be independently upgraded as better depth estimators, grasp predictors, VLMs, and TAMP or motion planners become available.
-At the same time, the complementary failure profiles of TiPToP and $\pi_{0.5}$-DROID suggest that integrating end-to-end VLA models with our framework could yield systems that combine the structured reasoning of planning with the robustness and flexibility of closed-loop visuomotor control.
-We hope that our open-source system, as well as our empirical findings, support future research towards broadly competent and generalizable manipulation systems.
+Each component can be independently upgraded as better depth estimators, grasp predictors, VLMs, and TAMP or motion planners become available.
+Additionally, the complementary failure profiles of \ours{} and end-to-end policies suggest that integrating learned reactive skills within \ours{}'s framework could yield systems that combine the structured reasoning of planning with the robustness of closed-loop visuomotor control.
+We hope our open-source system drives further research and progress toward broadly competent and generalizable manipulation systems.